Front End vs. Back End: What's the Difference?

 The backend skills require knowledge of the database and the framework used to interact with the database.
 The most common way to interact with a database is to create REST APIs, and all major languages have frameworks.
 So, the backend developer needs to master these languages before moving to the framework.
 For instance, to create APIs in SpringBoot, you need to learn Java first or to create APIs in NodeJS, you need to know JavaScript well.

 Besides these, a backend engineer should also be exceptionally good at problem-solving.
 They also need to have a knowledge of data structures and algorithms in the underlying language.
-Most of the time, performance is a required criteria for backend APIs, and in these cases, the code needs to be optimised with data structure and algorithm knowledge.
+Most of the time, performance is a required criterion for backend APIs, and in these cases, the code needs to be optimized with data structure and algorithm knowledge.

 Backend developers are paid more than front-end developers because most of the logic and heavy lifting of a web app is done in the backend.
 The average mid-level salary of front-end developers is $76,000 in the US, and the average mid-level salary of back-end developers is $101,000 annually.